 Your credit score is an important number that can have a big impact on your life.
 Although it is just three digits, it can tell potential lenders a lot about your creditworthiness.

 If you regularly monitor your finances, then you may notice when your credit score drops.
-If you are left wondering "why did my credit score go down" then look no further.
+If you are left wondering, "Why did my credit score drop" then look no further.

 We will take a closer look at some of the reasons behind this unexpected drop.
 Plus, we will highlight ways that you can get your credit score back on the right track.

 A credit score is a reflection of your credit report.
 The factors that affect your credit score can pull your score down or build it up depending on your choices.
-Let’s dive into some of the reasons why your credit score may have dropped.
+Let’s dive into some of the common reasons to answer your question "Why did my credit score drop?"